 These questions may be helpful to ask your doctor/prescriber before beginning a new medication:

-- What are the common side-effects from this medication?
+- What are the common side effects of this medication?

-- How long before it starts to work?
+- How long before my prescription starts to work?

-- Are there foods or drinks I should avoid while taking this medication?
+- Are there foods, drinks, or substances I should avoid while taking this medication?

 - Will I have to take this medication forever or can I stop whenever I start feeling better?